-I wanted to look like this.
-Like the woman in this picture above.
+I spent years trying to look something like this, like the woman in this picture above.

-We live in a world where we expect a concrete measurement of ‘success’ in all areas of our life.
+We live in a world where we create concrete measures of ‘success’ in all areas of our life.
 We feel like we need some form of scoring to tell us that we are succeeding.
-For example, in school getting A’s on your report card = smart, good student.
+Like getting A’s on your report card = smart, good student.

 - being a certain size